 Design of new buildings will reflect the rural character of the village."

 To retain the present Green Belt boundaries.
 Ensure high quality design & construction in both residential & commercial development.

-To preserve & enhance the character of the St. James' Church Conservation Area
+To preserve or enhance the character of the St. James' Church Conservation Area and OBJECTIVES its setting.
 To protect & enhance the biodiversity of our area, our local wildlife & its habitat & our trees.
 To enhance & protect all existing green spaces, including roadside verges, to ensure they remain for the benefit of the community.
 Encourage walking & cycling in the neighbourhood plan area & to better manage the harmful effects of traffic & parking.
 To sustain community facilities, shops & businesses that are essential to community life.
 Encourage ecologically sound development that minimises the environmental footprint of development proposals.